thunderbird/rt-support-ml-experiments/README.md

 # rt-support-ml-experiments
 adventures in ml :-) All data used in my experiments is publicly available data.

+## 2025-05-16-p4 Get March 2025 TB Desktop Report via the following prompt

+> You are a Thunderbird email client expert, in particular an expert on IMAP, POP, gmail and microsoft/office 365 and hotmail and exchange email.
+The file uploaded to Knowledge is a JSON file of posts on a support forum for March 2025.
+Tell me how many posts there are, and group them by what their complaint is about, roughly speaking.
+Tell me how many posts are in each group.
+Make sure one of the groups is "authentication issues" and include anything that talks about being unable to get into their email account, a password issue, or some sort of connection error to a server that is likely to be authentication-related.
+Also, call out the total number of posts that mention "Microsoft" or "Google" at the end.
+Please link to the posts using the "question_link" field in the JSON file using the following format for the link text: the integer part of "question_link" followed by a colon followed by the "title" field.
 ## 2025-05-16-p3 Create a Thunderbird Desktop March 2025 SUMO Forum Question ChatGPT w/the JSON file
 * https://chatgpt.com/gpts/editor
 * Created Chat GPT: [March 2025 SUMO Forum TB Desktop Questions ](https://chatgpt.com/g/g-680080a6c5ac819180fcf194963c8394-march-2025-sumo-forum-tb-desktop-questions)with [Thunderbird Desktop March 2025 SUMO Forum Questions Query Result in JSON](https://github.com/thunderbird/rt-support-ml-experiments/blob/main/REPORTS/SUMO_FORUMS/THUNDERBIRD_DESKTOP/all-thunderbird-android-questions-march2025-bquxjob_27a20fe7_195acd4515e.json) uploaded to `Knowledge`